stianloader/Micromixin/README.md

 The Micromixin framework comes in six modules.

- - "micromixin-annotations" includes all the traditional mixin annotations that are implemented by Micromixin - nothing more.
+ - "micromixin-annotations" includes all the traditional mixin annotations that are implemented by Micromixin, alongside other classes required for those annotations to work (most notably CallbackInfo).
  - "micromixin-transformer" includes the transformer - i.e. it is the heart of the project.
- - "micromixin-runtime" includes everything needed to run transformed classes (such as the CallbackInfo classes).
  - "micromixin-test-j8" includes tests for Micromxin and is the least interesting part of the project.
+However, these tests can be described as "legacy", in the long term micromixin-testing-suite-neo is supposed to handle all testing.
  - "micromixin-remapper", an add-on library for stianloader-remapper in order to remap mixin classes.
 It is developed under https://github.com/stianloader/micromixin-remapper
  - "micromixin-backports" includes micromixin-specific annotations and adds support for their use within mixin environments.
 Note: The backports do not come with an annotation processor bundled.
+ - "micromixin-testing-suite-neo" is a JPMS-enabled mixin environment capable of testing multiple mixin implementations at the same time (provided they work under SLL and behave well in an JPMS environment).

 <b>Warning: In 90% of cases you'll want to bundle micromixin-transformer alongside
-micromixin-runtime.
+micromixin-annotations.
 Due to there being no strict dependencies between the classes, the dependency is not resolved by default.</b>
-micromixin-annotations should strictly be used for compilation only, micromixin-transformer should strictly be used for runtime transformation only, micromixin-runtime should most likely always be used.

 ## Maven